wnguye03/ubyssey.ca/Troubleshooting - Windows.md

 A:

 You could ignore these warning messages for now as they should not stop you from running the server.
-Minimatch developers decided to deprecate versions prior to 3.0.2 but all other packages will be kept up-to-date.
+Minimatch developers decided to deprecate versions prior to 3.0.2 but not all other package are kept up-to-date, which resulted in these issues.
 Solutions to these problems will hopefully be released soon.